litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ### Android sqlite implementation

-By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight  and should be more efficient than the built-in Android database classes.
-To use the built-in Android database classes instead:
+~~By default,~~ this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight  and should be more efficient than the built-in Android database classes. *IGNORED:* ~~To use the built-in Android database classes instead:~~

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db", androidDatabaseImplementation: 2});
 ```

 ### Workaround for Android db locking issue

+**CURRENTLY NON-FUNCTIONAL AND IGNORED:**

 [Issue #193](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) was reported (as observed by several app developers) that on some newer versions of the Android database classes, if the app is stopped or aborted without closing the database then:
 - (sometimes) there is an unexpected database lock